ibm-cloud-docs/cloud-object-storage/go.md

 ```
 {: codeblock}

-Both API-Key and Trusted-Profile-Id can't be set as environmental variables.
-Only one of them should be set, otherwise GO sdk
+Both API-Key and Trusted-Profile-ID can't be set as environmental variables.
+Only one of them should be set, otherwise GO SDK
 throws an error.
 {: note}